Amrita-TIFAC-Cyber-Blockchain/2025_24CYS336-Blockchain-Technology/Assets/Projects/BT20/README.md

 ------

 ### Mapping the Project to Relevant Sustainable Development Goals (SDGs)
+**SDG 3:** Good Health and Well-Being: Achieve universal health coverage, including access to quality healthcare services and access to safe, effective, and affordable medicines and vaccines for everyone.
+The project supports universal health coverage by improving access to individual health records and making data exchange between institutions secure, and transparent, allowing better informed care for patients.
+This project ensures data privacy and ownership enables trust in digital healthcare systems and supports adoption.

+**SDG 9:**  Industry, Innovation, and Infrastructure: Enhance scientific research, upgrade technological capabilities of industrial sectors, and encourage innovation.
+This project leverages latest blockchain technology to modernize healthcare infrastructure, enable interoperability, and promote solutions for health data management.

+**SDG 16:** Peace, Justice, and Strong Institutions: Develops effective, accountable, and transparent institutions at all levels.
+The system’s decentralized and tamper-proof architecture involves transparency and accountability in the management of sensitive healthcare data, reducing the risk of abuse or fraud and ensuring that patients’ rights over their data are protected.
+This project gives patients control over their data, the project upholds principles of justice and empowerment.

 -----

 ### References
-1. Pinto, R. P., Silva, B. M., & Inacio, P. R. (2022).
+[1] Pinto, R. P., Silva, B. M., & Inacio, P. R. (2022).
 A system for the promotion of traceability and ownership of health data using blockchain.
 IEEE Access, 10, 92760-92773.

-2. Zhuang, Y., Sheets, L. R., Chen, Y. W., Shae, Z. Y., Tsai, J. J., & Shyu, C. R. (2020).
+[2] Zhuang, Y., Sheets, L. R., Chen, Y. W., Shae, Z. Y., Tsai, J. J., & Shyu, C. R. (2020).
 A patient-centric health information exchange framework using blockchain technology.
 IEEE journal of biomedical and health informatics, 24(8), 2169-2176.